wunderio/lando-drupal/README.md

 ## Installation

-1. Move your current .lando/* files to .lando/custom/.
+1. Move your current .lando/* files to .lando/custom/ and change the references in .lando.yml.
 Next step will add new .lando/core/ folder.

 2. Install the composer package: